-If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
 HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+You can join this rewarding industry by becoming an HVAC technician.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most important, you’ll receive a comprehensive education about:
+Most work with both homeowners and business owners.
+And, most important, you’ll learn a great deal about:

 A few become HVAC-R technicians, which means they also work with refrigeration.